anguswg-ucsb/anguswg-ucsb/README.md

 ## Hello all, I'm Angus!

-I'm a data scientist and geospatial software developer at Lynker Technologies.
-Most of my work revolves around spatial data aggregation, analysis and modeling, but I am open to any and all fields of **data science** and **cloud engineering** work.
+As a data scientist and software engineer at Lynker Technologies, I specialize in spatial data analysis, modeling, and cloud engineering.
+My expertise allows me to develop efficient solutions that enable data-driven decision-making and improve organizational operations.
+I keep up with new technologies and methodologies to enhance my skill set and stay current in the field.
+My passion is creating impactful software solutions that drive business success.

 <img align="right" src="https://media.giphy.com/media/HknSLLEbzZCoM/giphy.gif">